rsdoiel/antenna/archives/2025/north_america_2025.28.md

 ---

-##  Eight Dirty Tricks Hiding In Trump’s Tax Bill
+##  Eight Absurd Handouts Hiding In Trump’s Tax Bill

 date: 2025-07-14, from: The Lever News